fanf2/regpg/doc/threat-model.md

 ---------------

-Each person whose private key is listed in `regpg`'s `pubring.gpg` is responsible for keeping their secret key safe.
+Each person whose private key is listed in `regpg`'s `pubring.gpg` is responsible for keeping their secret key safe from prying eyes, and safely backed up.
+It is a good idea to generate a new key specifically for use with `regpg` - see "revocation" below.

 `regpg` requires the use of `gpg-agent`, which reduces the need to retype passphrases, which makes it more reasonable to have long random